NOW Token (NOW) Market Capitalization Achieves $2.15 Million

-NOW Token (CURRENCY:NOW) traded flat against the U.S. dollar during the 24-hour period ending at 16:00 PM E.T. on March 13th.
-Over the last week, NOW Token has traded flat against the U.S. dollar.
-One NOW Token coin can now be bought for about $0.0258 or 0.00000068 BTC on cryptocurrency exchanges.
-NOW Token has a total market cap of $2.15 million and approximately $1,803.00 worth of NOW Token was traded on exchanges in the last day.
+NOW Token (NOW) traded flat against the US dollar during the 24 hour period ending at 10:00 AM Eastern on March 16th.
+In the last seven days, NOW Token has traded flat against the US dollar.
+NOW Token has a total market cap of $2.15 million and $1,803.00 worth of NOW Token was traded on exchanges in the last day.
+One NOW Token coin can currently be purchased for approximately $0.0258 or 0.00000068 BTC on cryptocurrency exchanges.

 - EarnX (EARNX) traded up 396,248.3% against the dollar and now trades at $0.0008 or 0.00000002 BTC.